 There’s something for everyone.
 Do come along, you won’t be disappointed!

 The Full Yomp

 The Full Yomp (23 miles, 4000 ft height gain) starts at Kirkby Stephen Grammar School and heads South out of town and past Wharton Hall, continuing over Wild Boar Fell and on to Swarth Fell before swinging off the tops down to Aisgill Moor.
 Climbing back from the valley via Hell Gill onto Mallerstang Edge the route passes over High Seat and High Pike and drops down to the Swaledale road near the top of Tailbridge Hill.
 The final stage is the ascent to the Nine Standards, and then down to Kirkby Stephen.
-Minimum age for entry: 14.
+Minimum age for entry is 18 (FRA Rules).

 The Half Yomp

 The Half Yomp (11.5 miles) provides a less demanding course, but with some rough terrain and the full ascent of Nine Standards it is still more than equivalent to a half-marathon on the flat.
 It follows the Full Yomp course past Wharton Hall, then by a (new for 2012) fell route to the top of Tailbridge Hill, rejoining the main route to the Nine Standards and then down to Kirkby Stephen.
 11.5 miles, 2000’ climb.
-Minimum age for entry 11.
+Minimum age for entry is 11 (FRA Rules).

 The Short Yomp

 The Short Yomp, starting at Tailbridge Hill (NB After registration at The Grammar School first) covers the same ground as the final section of the two longer routes, including the summit of Nine Standards, providing a great challenge for children of 5 or over walking with their parents or teachers.
 6.5 miles, 600’ height gain.